The Haitian Family Reunification Parole (HFRP) Program

-Before applying on behalf of your relatives, please consider the information below:
+Before applying on behalf of your relatives, please consider the following information:

-- An individual paroled into the United States under the HFRP Program will be expected to apply for LPR status (a Green Card) once their visa becomes available.
+- An alien paroled into the United States under the HFRP Program will be expected to apply for LPR status (a Green Card) once their visa becomes available.
 We anticipate that visas for HFRP Program beneficiaries will become available within about two years after they are paroled into the United States.
-To apply for a Green Card, each beneficiary (whether a principal beneficiary or a derivative beneficiary) must file a Form I-485, Application to Register Permanent Resident or Adjust Status.
-The fee for this form is currently $1,140, not including biometrics, and no fee waiver is available.
-As fees are subject to change, you should check the USCIS fee schedule before filing any petition or application.
+To apply for a Green Card, each beneficiary (whether a principal beneficiary or a derivative beneficiary) must file Form I-485, Application to Register Permanent Resident or Adjust Status, and pay the filing fee.

 - Derivative children listed on the approved Form I-130 who are already or who will be 21 years of age or older before you properly file an HFRP Program application with us will not be eligible for the HFRP Program.
-The date an application is considered filed is the date that it is received by the USCIS office listed on the NVC invitation letter.
+We consider the date an application is filed as the date it is received by the USCIS office listed on the NVC invitation letter.
 If you file an application on behalf of a derivate child and we receive it after the child has turned 21 years of age, we will deny your application.

-Note: If you lose the written invitation the NVC sent you, we will still accept your application packet.
-However, you must submit all other required documentation when you file your application packet with the USCIS Lockbox.
+If you lose the written invitation the NVC sent you, we may still accept your application packet.
+However, you must submit all other required documentation when you file your application packet with the USCIS lockbox.

 You cannot apply to the HFRP Program until you receive an invitation from the NVC.
 If you apply for the program and are not eligible, we will deny your application and will not refund your filing fees.

-If you wish to have your relatives considered for the HFRP Program, you must follow the HFRP Program-specific application instructions in the NVC letter (also listed below) and submit the required documentation to the Lockbox by the filing deadline indicated in the letter:
+If you wish to have your relatives considered for the HFRP Program, you must follow the HFRP Program-specific application instructions in the NVC letter (also listed below) and submit the following required documentation to the lockbox by the filing deadline indicated in the letter:

-Complete a separate Form I-131 for each family member eligible to participate in the HFRP Program.
+- Complete a separate Form I-131, Application for Travel Document, for each family member eligible to participate in the HFRP Program;

 - Complete parts 1, 2, 7, 8 and 9 of Form I-131;

-- Note that Part 1 requests information about you, the petitioner.
+- Part 1 requests information about you, the petitioner;

 - Under Part 8, sign it yourself, as the petitioner;